We love telling the story about how young Bobby Sheldon built his runabout in 1905, but was this truly the first automobile in Alaska?

 at the Gilmore Car Museum

-A "motor-tricycle" was also shipped from France for the trip, a 3-HP Leon Bollé -->e Voiturette.
+A "motor-tricycle" was also shipped from France for the trip, a 3-HP Leon Bollé Voiturette.
 Both vehicles were transported to Skagway by steamship, and then by rail to Canada's Lake Bennett, the starting point for the planned 640-mile drive to Dawson.
 As best I can tell, only the voiturette attempted the drive from Lake Bennett, accompanied by an oxen team pulling their gasoline supply on a sled.
 After enduring extreme cold, overflow, snow drifts, broken parts and a fire, they were thwarted by an early thaw on the Fifty-Mile, less than 100 miles into their journey.
 They detoured south to Atlin, arriving on April 4, where they made repairs and drove back to Lake Bennett.
 Lemare apparently shipped the heavier vehicle back to France, while a 1904 article in the Dawson Daily News claims that his voiturette was eventually brought north to Dawson City and abandoned.
-This does appear to be a photo of it in Dawson.
+This photo does appear to be the automobile in Dawson.

 |A screen shot from the Motor-Car Journal,|